RACINGTHEPLANET: THE 20-YEAR RACE LOCATION, WEATHER & CULTURE

 Jordan, which once captivated ancient travellers, continues to enthral a whole new generation as a modern, vibrant nation.
 From the starkness of Wadi Rum, to the teeming centre of urban Amman, the majestic ruins of bygone civilizations and the timeless splendour of the Dead Sea.

-Jordan in November (considered the end of autumn / fall) is warm and sunny.
-The temperatures are expected to be as low as 8°C / 46°F at night with highs of up to 32°C / 89°F during the day – however they may not reach these extremes or could go beyond them.
-The normal weather conditions are warm and dry but there can be strong winds, rain, and extreme cold, especially in the desert.
+Jordan in September (considered the end of summer and beginning of autumn / fall) is hot and sunny.
+The temperatures are expected to be 25°C / 77°F at night with highs of up to 40°C / 104°F during the day – however they may not reach these extremes or could go beyond them.
+The normal weather conditions are hot and dry but there can be strong winds, rain, and extreme cold, especially in the desert.
 The equipment list prepares for all these possibilities but please note them when making your personal choice of each item and whether to bring any of the optional items.

 The ancient city of Petra is hidden amid the dramatic rose-colored sandstone mountains on the eastern edge of the Wadi Araba Desert.
 It is a World Heritage Site recognized and described by UNESCO as "one of the most precious cultural properties of man's cultural heritage."
 In 2007, Petra was voted as one of the New Seven Wonders of the World.